OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-text-img.md

 ---
-title: About Page #title of the window browser
+title: Text&Image #title of the window browser
 description: Page dedicated to LwM2M and IPSO
+constructorName: ShTextImg
 ---

-### Text-Image Usage
+### Usage

-With the component you can have text and image in the same row like shown in the following example. <!-- comment example -->
+With the {{ $doc.constructorName }} constructor you can have text and image in the same row like shown in the following example. <!-- comment example -->

 ::ShTextImg